kosmotique/kosmotique.github.io/_posts/2021-11-14-Widerstandsmomente.md

 **English:**

-This event will be made up for in spring 2022!
+This event will be made up for September, 24th, 2022!

 Moments of Resistance